 This course offers two consecutive semesters of experiential learning in leadership, ministry skills, and personal growth through field education and classroom reflection offered in a fall-spring sequence only.
 Students design their own learning goals for the course through negotiating a covenant of learning with their field mentor and peer reflection group leader.
-The student serves a minimum of 10 hours per week for 35 consecutive weeks in an approved ministry setting (church, ministry, or agency), with an approved and trained field mentor, spiritual formation mentor, and ministry reflection group.
-The class meets weekly as a peer reflection group.
-Students may contract for variable credit through serving more hours per week in their approved ministry setting: 10+ hours per week = 2 hours per semester; 20+ hours per week = 3 hours per semester; 30+ hours per week = 4 hours per semester.
-Credit hours requested must be contracted and specified in the Theological Field Education application or the TFE office.
-Enrollment in these courses is processed through the TFE office, not the Registrar.
+The student serves a minimum of 10 hours per week for 35 consecutive weeks in an approved ministry setting (church, ministry, or agency), with an approved & trained field mentor, spiritual formation mentor, and ministry reflection group.
+Students meet weekly in class as a peer reflection group.
+Students may contract for variable credit through serving more hours per week in their approved setting.
+Variable credit options: 10+ hours of ministry per week: 2 credit hours per semester; 20+ hours of ministry per week: 3 credit hours per semester; 30+ hours of ministry per week: 4 credit hours per semester.
+Credit hours requested must be contracted and specified in the TFE application and may not be changed during the course of a semester.
 Prerequisite: P1111.
-Students may not enroll in this course until the TFE Director/Regional Campus Coordinator has approved their TFE application.
-Approved substitutions include: P1121-P1122 Online Leadership in Ministry Practicum, I2361-62 Church Planting Internship, and P2553 Clinical Pastoral Education (one CPE unit).
+Students may not enroll in this course until the TFE Director has approved their TFE application.
+Approved substitutions include: I2361-62 Church Planting Internship, and P2551-52 or P2553 Clinical Pastoral Education.